John Henry Eldred Jr. Foundation

 On supporting community partners:

-"It's a tremendous opportunity for us to engage with these amazing partners and organizations that are doing important work.
+"It's a tremendous opportunity for us to engage with these amazing partners and organisations that are doing important work.
 These are the people on the ground doing the work to improve lives.
 We are inviting people to the table who can give us a real sense of what's happening in the community.
 We listen to what their needs are to find out how we can best support them."

 On rural libraries: